-Working has always been viewed as making the means to pay one’s bills and buy everything you want/need.
-These days, it has been widely accepted that one of the keys to a happy and accomplished life is having a fulfilling career.
+Working has always been viewed as making the means to pay one’s bills and buy everything one want or need.
+It is already widely accepted that one of the keys to a happy and accomplished life is having a fulfilling career.

 Before deciding to make a career change, know the reasons why people take the leap, how and where to start, and more.

 1) You are looking for a new challenge

 Although you are already content with your job and work colleagues, it is still possible that you will find it to be too much of a routine after a few years.
 Perhaps you are the kind of person who needs to push themselves and explore things.
 If so, a career change may just be a ticket.

 To venture a little out of your depth may sometimes be exactly what you need to feel accomplished and satisfied in your working life.
 Finding a new career path may encourage you to gain new skills and knowledge if you are feeling a little too comfortable.
 It can also help spice things up in your life.

 2) Change of values

 A career is like having a relationship; sometimes, you just grow apart or grow in different directions.
 At first, you may have been passionate about your employer’s or company’s mission and now this is no longer the case.

 Drastically, people change over the course of a lifetime.
 Whatever it is that you are happy doing on 23 may no longer float your boat at 40.
 Perhaps you are having a spiritual awakening and are hungry to get out of the office and move to a more relaxed working environment.